Criticism of Amnesty International: Israel

 In the April 2015 annual Amnesty International UK AGM, delegates voted (468 votes to 461) against a motion proposing a campaign against antisemitism in the UK.
 The debate on the motion formed a consensus that Amnesty should fight "discrimination against all ethnic and religious groups", but were divided over the issue of an anti-racism campaign with a "single focus".
 The Jewish Chronicle noted that Amnesty International had previously published a report on discrimination against Muslims in Europe.
 NGO monitor released a statement saying the decision "highlights the hypocrisy and moral bankruptcy of what was once a leader in human rights advocacy."

 In November 2016, Amnesty International conducted a second internal investigation of Benedict for comparing Israel to the Islamic state.

+In November 2019, after the building of a Palestinian human rights organisation was struck in Gaza, Amnesty International immediately accused Israel of being responsible.
+Subsequently a Fox News journalist said that he witnessed a rocket fired from Gaza that hit the building and an article in Haaretz came to the conclusion that it was a stray rocket launched by the Islamic Jihad.
+Amnesty issued a tweet saying that "Conflicting information is circulating about ... where the attack came from".